jax-ml/jax/jax/experimental/jax2tf/README.md

     more complex expressions, e.g., from `a >= b + 8` we
     can infer that `a - b >= 8` but not that `a >= 9`.
     We plan to improve somewhat this area in the future.
+  * Equality constraints are treated as normalization rules.
+    E.g., `floordiv(a, b) = c` works by replacing all
+    occurences of the left-hand-side with the right-hand-side.
+    You can only have equality constraints where the left-hand-side is a multiplication of factors, e.g, `a * b`, or `4 * a`, or `floordiv(a, b)`.
+Thus, the left-hand-side cannot contain addition or subtraction at the top-level.

 The symbolic constraints can also help to work around the limitations in the JAX reasoning mechanisms.
 For example, the following